JoaoLaimer/JoaoNotes/Coding/Python Parallelism.md

+_Python's threading module does not achieve true parallelism due to the Global Interpreter Lock (GIL).
+The GIL is a mutex that only allows one thread to execute Python bytecode at a time, even on multi-core processors._
 # threading

 Based on a single process, with multiple threading capabilities.
 The `threading` module on python implements basic methods for creating and handling threads in a python program, that is, creating a Thread object, which needs to be specified a function to it and the parameters of the function on its constructor: